SeqScan/SeqScan-D/README.md

 - "timestamp" : by default the format is "%Y-%m-%d %H:%M:%S".
 You may change the column name and the date format from the configuration file in: config/config.json
 - "location_name": a string.
 You may change the required column name from the configuration file as well.

-An example of the input file exists in: Data_examples/input.csv
+An example of input file  can be found in: Data_examples/input.csv

 OUTPUT FILE: